KateAnneliese/discrete_communication_signals/README.md

 - The [Singing Insects of North America](https://songsofinsects.com/) website
 - The [Xeno-Canto](https://xeno-canto.org/) API

-For each species, the code extracts signal parameters from spectrograms and combines them with metadata such as taxonomy, location, temperature, and range information.
+For each species, the code extracts signal parameters from spectrograms and combines them with metadata, including taxonomy, location, temperature, and range.

 ## Extracted Signal Parameters